WMWC-TV: History

 WMWC originally planned to go on the air on September 1, 2001, as the UPN affiliate for the Quad Cities market.
 Although Northwest Television owned the station, operations were to have been handled by Second Generation of Iowa, owner of Fox affiliate KFXA in Cedar Rapids.
-However, Grant Broadcasting System II, then-owner of KLJB-TV and KGWB-TV, filed an petition to deny the application, and the construction permit was not granted until July 20, 2007—nearly a year after UPN (which affiliated with WBQD-LP in 2002) closed down.
+However, Grant Broadcasting System II, then-owner of KLJB-TV and KGWB-TV, filed a petition to deny the application, and the construction permit was not granted until July 20, 2007—nearly a year after UPN (which affiliated with WBQD-LP in 2002) closed down.

 WMWC never signed on an analog signal prior to June 12, 2009.
 As a result, when it took to the air on August 20, 2012, it became the first television station in the Quad Cities to have signed on as a digital-only station, more than three years after full-power stations ended analog broadcasts.
 On June 5, 2012, the station was assigned the call letters WMWC.
 A TBN affiliate from its sign-on, WMWC was acquired from Northwest Television by the network in December 2012.
 On June 13, 2013, TBN added the "-TV" suffix to the station's call sign.